nilium/ruby-snowmath/README.md

 that order.
 The components you can use for swizzling on each type are fairly obvious but are as follows:

+- __Vec2__
+    Components: X and Y.
+    Swizzling two components returns a Vec2.
+    Swizzling three components returns a Vec3.
+    Swizzling four components returns a Vec4.

 - __Vec3__
     Components: X, Y, and Z.
+    Swizzling two components returns a Vec2.
     Swizzling three components returns a Vec3.
     Swizzling four components returns a Vec4.

 - __Vec4__
     Components: X, Y, Z, and W.
+    Swizzling two components returns a Vec2.
     Swizzling three components returns a Vec3.
     Swizzling four components returns a Vec4.

 - __Quat__
     Components: X, Y, Z, and W.
+    Swizzling two components returns a Vec2.
     Swizzling three components returns a Vec3.
     Swizzling four components returns a Quat.

+Swizzling is provided by the Snow::SwizzleSupport module.
+If you find yourself using swizzling heavily and the generated methods aren't peformant enough, it might be worth your time to explicitly define the ones you use the most to ensure they're not wasting too many cycles for you.

 ## License